 La Baume and La Palmeraie is a camping resort located in the Côte d’Azur in France.
-The campsite is a five minute drive from the picturesque town of Frejus and the gorgeous beaches of Saint Raphael.
-We flew into Nice airport and drove down to Frejus which took about 45 minutes.
-The flight to Nice from London was around 2 hours and we arrived to the most beautiful weather.
-I felt like we were much further from home than we were and the Côte d’Azur is incredible, we barely scratched the surface of what the area has to offer in the time we were there.
+The campsite is a five-minute drive from the picturesque town of Frejus and the gorgeous beaches of Saint Raphael.
+We flew into Nice airport and drove down to Frejus, which took about 45 minutes.
+The flight to Nice from London was around 2 hours, and we arrived to the most beautiful weather.
+I felt like we were much further from home than we were, and the Côte d’Azur is incredible.
+We barely scratched the surface of what the area had to offer in the time we were there.

-The large campsite is a great base for families wanting an active holiday exploring the local area and also perfect for those wanting a more relaxing break.
-There are children’s clubs, various restaurants, pools, waterslides, night time entertainment and even a nightclub.
+The large campsite is a great base for families wanting an active holiday exploring the local area and is also perfect for those wanting a more relaxing break.
+There are children’s clubs, various restaurants, pools, waterslides, nighttime entertainment and even a nightclub.

 It’s a great place for holidaying with teens who will love the independence staying on a campsite brings and also for younger children with toddler pools, playgrounds and lots of space.

 Arrival at the resort